-Imagine that we have a multi-page wizard that is collecting partial information in each page.
+Imagine that we have a multi-page wizard that's collecting partial information in each page.
 The information will be stored when the wizard completes.
 We may think that storing this temporary information in the session is a good idea, but each time any request to a page is made, all partial information stored in the session will be loaded.
-This also happens if we make an AJAX request to retrieve something like a dynamic drop down list that does not use any session information.
+This also happens if we make an AJAX request to retrieve something like a dynamic drop down list that doesn't use any session information.

 Having large session variables can increase contention on the database (instances competing for access) and CPU utilization.
 Each request requires the session retrieval from the database and deserialization.
 As the number of users gets bigger, the contention increases as well, because the processing required to serialize and deserialize the variables is higher.